mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The primary purpose of the handshake protocol is to provide an authenticated group key exchange to clients.
-In order to protect Application messages sent among those members of a group, the Application secret provided by the Handshake key schedule is used to derive encryption keys for the Message Protection Layer.
+In order to protect Application messages sent among those members of a group, the Application secret provided by the handshake key schedule is used to derive encryption keys for the Message Protection Layer.

 Application messages MUST be protected with the Authenticated-Encryption